edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Great, the CLI should have set up an EdgeDB project, and instance, and a database within that instance.
-You can confirm project creation by checking for an ``edgedb.toml`` file and a ``dbschema`` directory in your project.
+You can confirm project creation by checking for an ``edgedb.toml`` file and a ``dbschema`` directory in your project root.
 You can check if the instance is running with the ``edgedb instance list`` command.
-Search for the name of the instance you've just created and check the status (it is okay if it is inactive, the status will change into running when you connect to the database).
-You can do that by running ``edgedb`` in the terminal to connect to it via REPL or by running ``edgedb ui`` to connect using the UI.
+Search for the name of the instance you've just created and check the status.
+It is okay if it is inactive, the status will change into running when you connect to the instance.
+You can connect to the created instance by running ``edgedb`` in the terminal to connect to it via REPL or by running ``edgedb ui`` to connect using the UI.

 Ok, so now we can start with actual implementation details.